h-z/simple-drag-and-drop/README.md

 ###Drop object

 A drop(pable) object waits for draggable to be dropped or hovered on itself.
-Its event listeners accepts both objects.
+Its event listeners accept both objects.

 ######methods and fields: